 achieve greater authenticity and mutual respect.

-increase your capacity for intimacy so that you are more capable of being known by and knowing your spouse, as well as more capable of giving and receiving goodness.
+increase your capacity for intimacy so that you are more capable of being known by and knowing your spouse.

 Almost all couples deal with sexual issues at some point in a long-term relationship.
 Because sexual problems affect how people feel about themselves and each other, their existence can profoundly undermine the happiness of the relationship.
-This reality can also make it challenging for couples to turn sexual problems around on their own.
-Some of the concerns couples bring to sessions include:
+This reality also makes it challenging for couples to turn sexual problems around on their own.
+Dr. Finlayson-Fife helps couples

 The solution lies not just in getting your body to respond, but also in having a relationship that supports healthy sexual functioning.

 I wrote my dissertation on sexuality and desire, looking specifically at the obstacles to LDS women's desire, eroticism and pleasure in long-term relationships.
-I can help you by addressing individual sexual developmental issues (of both men and women) as well as addressing relational obstacles to overcome the sexual challenges you and your partner face.
+I can help you addressing sexual developmental issues (for both men and women) as well as address relational obstacles that interfere with a sense of playfulness and intimate freedom.
 Through your own sexual and relational development, you can find greater embodied pleasure and the deeply-felt satisfaction that comes through a passionate, monogamous relationship.

 Spirituality & Identity Issues

 As we experience life and grow into adulthood, often the religious or spiritual anchors we inherited as children need refining.
 Spirituality is about finding an inner compass that guides you and gives you strength.
-Identifying and trusting this source of wisdom is an important part of personal growth and psychological adulthood.
+Identifying and trusting this source of wisdom is an important part of personal growth, psychological adulthood, and the capacity for intimacy and personal peace.

 Developing spiritual capacity comes in part through the process of looking honestly at your life and relationships, clarifying your beliefs and values, and having the courage to live by them.
 It usually includes sorting through traditions and inherited beliefs and discerning what you believe is true about the world and who you are.
 This process is inherently connected to knowing and accepting ourselves as well as the increased ability to see and act wisely, and live with integrity.